 Verifying a backdoor Roth conversion

 I do a backdoor Roth IRA conversion every year.
-The short version: you contribute to a Traditional IRA (non-deductible), then immediately convert it to a Roth.
-It’s a legal workaround for people whose income exceeds the Roth contribution limit.
-The mechanics are straightforward, but there are a few things that have to line up on your tax forms for it to be reported correctly, and if TurboTax gets it wrong, you end up paying tax on money you already paid tax on.
+The mechanics are straightforward, but there are a few things that have to line up on your tax forms for it to be reported correctly.
+If TurboTax gets it wrong, you could end up paying tax on money you already paid tax on.

-I had all my tax documents in a Google Drive folder, so I connected Claude to Drive via MCP and asked it to look at my 1099-R forms.
-I told it the high level: I did a backdoor Roth, I want to confirm everything looks right.
+I had all my tax documents in a Google Drive folder, so I connected Claude to Drive via MCP and told it the high level: I did a backdoor Roth, I want to confirm everything looks right.

-The pattern across both of these is the same.
+The pattern is the same in both cases.
 I have documents scattered across email and Drive.
 I have a rough idea of what I need.
 Claude connects to the actual data sources, reads the actual documents, and gives me specific answers grounded in my specific situation.
 Not generic tax advice.
 My numbers, my forms, my edge cases.

 The MCP setup

 This all works because of MCP (Model Context Protocol), which lets Claude connect to external tools and data sources.
-I built custom MCP servers for both Gmail and Google Drive because I eventually want Claude to send emails and manage files on my behalf, and the default connectors don’t support that.
+I built a custom GSuite MCP server that gives Claude access to Gmail, Google Drive, Sheets, Docs, and Calendar through a single server with shared OAuth.
+I built it because I eventually want Claude to send emails and manage files on my behalf, and the default connectors don’t support that.
 But for just reading and searching, the standard MCP connectors that ship with Claude would work fine.

 On security